-At JZ Marketing and Communications, we spend a considerable amount of time each week making the rounds to visit current and prospective clients.
+At JZ Marketing & Communications, we spend a considerable amount of time each week making the rounds to visit current and prospective clients.
 This is always an eye-opening experience.
-What surprises us first is how many businesses in Aruba have yet to get fully on board with digital marketing.
+What surprises us first is how many businesses in the island of Aruba have yet to get fully on board with digital marketing.
 The second thing that surprises us is how many businesses who are new to digital marketing have unrealistic expectations about it.
 In light of these points, we thought it would be good to explain in greater detail what Caribbean digital marketing is all about and what your business can expect to achieve from it.

 Caribbean Digital Marketing: Your Last Resort?

 When an Aruban business initiates first contact with JZ Marketing, we pay close attention to determine why they’re reaching out to us.
 In many cases, it is because their business is not performing as well as they want it to.
 Many entrepreneurs try to do everything themselves or with a very small staff.
 In this case, their previous success came from them knowing at least one part of the business puzzle well enough to make gains.
 The problem, however, is that they don’t know enough about all the other pieces of the puzzle they need to sustain success for the long haul.
 In desperation, they reach out for help in turning things around, and they tend to think that marketing is the answer.
 We can agree with that idea, with a few caveats.

 When a business turns to Caribbean digital marketing as a last resort, it makes for a tricky situation because the business will tend to have unrealistic expectations about what we can do for them in the short-term.
 Sometimes a business thinks if they just launch a campaign on Facebook and amass thousands of Likes, everything will be okay.
 There are several things wrong with this line of thinking: